 Leopard tours are one of the biggest operators in TZ, but they have packages ranging from budget camping safaris to all inclusive luxury safaris.
 You will surely find something for you there.
 I seem unable to open their website at the moment, but it is at: www.leopardtours.co.tz.

 Hidden valley safaris may have something suitable for you as well.
 They are not as big as Leopard tours, but they are reliable in my opinion.
 (I think the owner is a former employee at Leopard Tours, but I am not absolutely sure).
-Their website is at www.hiddenvalleysafaris.com almost 6 years ago
+Their website is at www.hiddenvalleysafaris.com over 6 years ago

 I just got back from TZ and we did a safari tour to Tarangire, Lake Manyara, and Ngorongoro through Asali Tours & Safaris.
 We had a wonderful time.
 They have a variety of packages to select from or just let them know what you want to do.